Insect morphology: Diptera

 The genitalia of female flies are rotated to a varying degree from the position found in other insects.
 In some flies this is a temporary rotation during mating, but in others it is a permanent torsion of the organs that occurs during the pupal stage.
 This torsion may lead to the anus being located below the genitals, or, in the case of 360° torsion, to the sperm duct being wrapped around the gut, despite the external organs being in their usual position.
 When flies mate, the male initially flies on top of the female, facing in the same direction, but then turns round to face in the opposite direction.
 This forces the male to lie on its back in order for its genitalia to remain engaged with those of the female, or the torsion of the male genitals allows the male to mate while remaining upright.
 This leads to flies having more reproduction abilities than most insects and at a much quicker rate.
 Flies come in great populations due to their ability to mate effectively and in a short period of time especially during the mating season.

 The female lays her eggs as close to the food source as possible, and development is very rapid, allowing the larva to consume as much food as possible in a short period of time before transforming into the adult.
-The eggs hatch immediately after being laid, or the flies are ovoviviparous, with the larva hatching inside the mother.
-Larval flies, or maggots, have no true legs, and little demarcation between the thorax and abdomen; in the more derived species, the head is not clearly distinguishable from the rest of the body.
+The eggs hatch soon after being laid, or the flies are ovoviviparous, with the larva hatching inside the mother.
+Larval flies, or maggots, have no true legs, and little demarcation between the thorax and abdomen; in the more derived species, the head is not distinguishable from the rest of the body.
 Maggots are limbless, or else have small prolegs.
 The eyes and antennae are reduced or absent, and the abdomen also lacks appendages such as cerci.
 This lack of features is an adaptation to a food-rich environment, such as within rotting organic matter, or as an endoparasite.
 The pupae take various forms, and in some cases develop inside a silk cocoon.
 After emerging from the pupa, the adult fly rarely lives more than a few days, and serves mainly to reproduce and to disperse in search of new food sources.